 Another brand that creates a weekly live show is Tastemade, the food and travel video network.
 They use the hashtag #FoodArtFridays to promote their Facebook Live video series which is about, you guessed it, food art!

-The video featured an awesome latte artist creating objects in coffees based on live requests from viewers.
-The video lasted for a lengthy fifty-one minutes, but was broken up by cool post-it notes, like this one:
+The video above featured an awesome latte artist creating objects in coffees based on live requests from viewers.
+It lasted for a lengthy fifty-one minutes, but was broken up by cool post-it notes, like this one:

 Live video content tends to be a lot longer than usual video content, yet it is incredibly successful.
 In an industry where we always preach that “shorter is better“, why are live videos, of almost an hour long, thriving?